ajalger/angular-shooters/README.md

 ###Update:
  - I've written all the AngularJS using IFFEs.
 I've also added the Angular files for each folder.
- - Working on an update to the skeleton 5/20/15
+ - Working on an update to the skeleton (5/20/15)
+ - Updated Angular code to follow (somewhat) John Papa's Angular Style Guide (5/27/2015)

 ##LICENSE